Thomas Herbert (Royal Navy officer): West Indies and South America

 In September 1821, Herbert commissioned HMS Icarus for the Jamaica station, where he transferred to HMS Carnation, and was posted to HMS Tamar on 25 November.
 In that ship, he destroyed three pirate vessels on the coasts of Cuba and Yucatán.
 He served in Tamar until he brought her back home, and she was paid off in August 1823.
 In 1829, he was High Sheriff for County Kerry.
 He had no further military service until 10 November 1837, when he was appointed to HMS Calliope and sent to Brazil.
 Until the arrival of Commodore Thomas Ball Sulivan, Herbert conducted the duties of Senior Officer.
 Herbert was directed to assume command of the naval force in the Río de la Plata to protect British interests at Buenos Aires during a blockade by a French squadron, and at Monte Video.
 While carrying out his duties, he was twice officially assured of the approbation of the Admiralty.
-In January 1840, he went around Cape Horn, and joined Rear-Admiral Charles Ross at Valparaiso, where he began his expedition to China.
+In January 1840, he went around Cape Horn, and joined Rear-Admiral Charles Ross at Valparaíso, where he began his expedition to China.